 Can anyone attend church?

 At any other time the answer would be a resounding 'of course'!
 But these are not normal times.
-If you have been told to shield you should not attend church.
-Also, the government guidance states that vulnerable people with relevant underlying medical conditions and the over 70s should not ordinarily attend.
+The government guidance states that vulnerable people with relevant underlying medical conditions and the over 70s should be particularly careful.
 This isn't to say that you can't attend – and you certainly won't be turned away – rather that you should think very carefully before deciding to come to public worship.